arangodb/velocypack/VelocyPack.md

 ## Objects

+### Empty objects

-Empty objects are simply a single byte 0x0a.
+Empty objects are simply stored as a single byte 0x0a.

+### Cuckoo hashed objects

-We next describe the type cases 0x0b to 0x12, see below for the special compact type 0x14.
+We next describe the type cases 0x0b to 0x0e, see below for the type 0x0f to 0x12 and the special compact type 0x14.

-Nonempty objects look like this:
+Nonempty objects look like this (we need to distinguish types):

-  one of 0x0b - 0x12
+    0x0b
+    BYTELENGTH (1 byte)
+    NRITEMS (1 byte)
+    NRSLOTS in index hash table (1 byte)
+    SEED (1 byte)
+    sub VPack values as pairs of attribute and value INDEXTABLE (each entry 1 byte)

+    0x0c
+    BYTELENGTH (2 bytes)
+    NRITEMS (2 bytes)
+    NRSLOTS in index hash table (2 bytes)
+    SEED (1 byte)
+    UNUSED (1 byte)
+    sub VPack values as pairs of attribute and value INDEXTABLE (each entry 2 bytes)

+    0x0d
-  BYTELENGTH
+    BYTELENGTH (4 bytes)
-  optional NRITEMS
+    NRITEMS (4 bytes)
+    sub VPack values as pairs of attribute and value INDEXTABLE (each entry 4 bytes)
+    NRSLOTS in index hash table (4 bytes)
+    SEED (1 byte)

+    0x0e
+    BYTELENGTH (8 bytes)
-  sub VPack values as pairs of attribute and value optional INDEXTABLE
+    sub VPack values as pairs of attribute and value INDEXTABLE (each entry 8 bytes)
-  NRITEMS for the 8-byte case
+    NRITEMS (8 bytes)
+    NRSLOTS in index hash table (8 bytes)
+    SEED (1 byte)

 Numbers (for byte length, number of subvalues and offsets in the INDEXTABLE) are little endian unsigned integers, using 1 byte for